amahjoor/Hackathons/CONTRIBUTING.md

 Submit a [misc issue](https://github.com/amahjoor/Hackathons/issues/new/choose).

-🗣️ **If you've read this far, I'd like to invite you to collaborate with me on the hackathon list.** If you're interested in helping update the repository with new hackathons and contributions, feel free to reach out! 🗣️
+🗣️ **If you've read this far, I'd like to invite you to collaborate with me on maintaining the hackathon list.** If you're interested in helping update the repository with new hackathons and contributions, feel free to reach out! 🗣️